Branches of the Serbian Armed Forces

 The Day of Infantry is celebrated on 16th November to commemorate 16 November 1914 when the battle of Kolubara, one of the most famous WW1 battles fought by the Serbian army against Austro-Hungary, began.
 It lasted for 30 days – from 16th November till 15th December, under extremely unfavorable conditions on a 200 m long front.
 The main Serbian forces were 11 Infantry and 1 cavalry divisions supported by 426 artillery pieces.

-In addition to their role in offensive operations, Armor units are a respectable factor in anti armor combat and a useful player in fulfilling the SAF third mission.
+In addition to their role in offensive operations, Armoured units are a respectable factor in anti armor combat and a useful player in fulfilling the SAF third mission.

-In their purpose, character and essence, Armor units are an offensive component of the Army, capable of rapid, daring, sudden and powerful combat actions in any terrain, weather and battle conditions.
+In their purpose, character and essence, Armoured units are an offensive component of the Army, capable of rapid, daring, sudden and powerful combat actions in any terrain, weather and battle conditions.

 Armor units, as basic Army and SAF maneuver force, are engaged at the core of offensive and defensive operations.
 They are characterized by high mobility, strong fire power, great impact capacity and armor protection.
 In ground operations, Armor units as key Army branch, play primary and decisive role.

-During the SAF restructuring, a new organizational and formation structure of the Armor units was established with further modernization and technical improvements planned for the future.
-The concept of Armor units provides for the successful implementation of their tasks.
-They consist of tank and motorized battalions equipped with M-84 (M-84A) and M-80A IFVs.
+During the SAF restructuring, a new organizational and formation structure of the Armoured units was established with further modernization and technical improvements planned for the future.
+The concept of Armoured units provides for the successful implementation of their tasks.
+They consist of tank and motorized battalions equipped with M-84 (M-84A) and M-80A IFVs and T72M Tenk Battalion equipped with T72MS tenk.
 In addition, basic equipment also includes armor reconnaissance vehicle M-2 and armor command personnel carrier 50PK.